hkexgroup/resipy/README.md

 - If your Windows prevents you from running ResIPy on first run, on the “Windows protected your PC” message, click on “More info” and then click on “Run anyway” from the bottom.
 You may also allow ResIPy to run from your antivirus program.

 Notes for Mac and Linux users:
-- You will need to have [*wine*](https://www.winehq.org/) installed as the executables beneath are compiled for Windows (detailed instruction below).
+- You will need to have [*wine*](https://www.winehq.org/) installed as the executables beneath are compiled for Windows (detailed instruction [below](https://gitlab.com/hkex/resipy#wine-installation-linux-and-mac-users)).
-- *wine* is partially supported on macOS Big Sur and is **only supported on Intel chip Mac computers**!
 	- If you get "ResIPy is damaged" error, run this command in terminal `xattr -cr /Applications/ResIPy.app`
 - If you get "command not found" error, you might need to allow "executable permission" to the binary, using `sudo chmod 775 ResIPy`